biocore/oecophylla/doc/contributing.md

 example, a centralized install on a cluster could use `module load foo` while a local test installation could use `source activate oecophylla-foo`.

-To specify the environment, make sure to access the corresponding declration in your `config.yaml` file in the `params` portion of the Snakemake rule, and then pass that during the shell execution block, as so:
+To specify the environment, make sure to access the corresponding declaration in your `config.yaml` file in the `params` portion of the Snakemake rule, and then pass that during the shell execution block, as so: